cersonsky-lab/website/internal/reproducible-comp.md

 # Cersonsky Lab Commandments for Reproducible Computational Environments.

 Creating reproducible environments is a longstanding challenge in computational sciences.
-Often, the diverse software tools and its complex interactions with various hardware makes it difficult to guarantee that software can work on multiple users' machines.
+Often, the diverse software tools and their complex interactions with various hardware makes it difficult to guarantee that software can work on multiple users' machines.
 In addition, future members of the lab may need to see or run your code, even if its dependencies are no longer being maintained.
 Thus having a framework for managing projects and their dependencies is important.

 In our lab, we use [`git`](https://git-scm.com/), [`GitHub`](https://github.com/), and [`pixi`](https://pixi.sh/latest/) for managing projects on a per-project basis.
 Note that historically, we have used [`conda`](https://docs.conda.io/en/latest/) for environment management, but the Cersonsky Lab aims to be early adopters of the `pixi` tool, and we find it very promising and exciting.